Electrician Chicago IL | 24 Hour Licensed Residential MCC Electric

 Summing up:

 A multimeter can help you find the exact current flowing through the circuit so you can make electrical decisions accordingly.
-As this meter can also measure voltage and resistance, so you can change the dial and find these electrical aspects with great ease.
+As this meter can also measure voltage and resistance, you can change the dial and find these electrical aspects with great ease.
 But make sure to use it cautiously or get help from expert electricians.

 Read More: Chirping of the Smoke Detectors